La Grange Park Dethatching Lawn Services

 Phone: (708) 354-0225

-For additional educational resources on turf management, dethatching best practices, and soil improvement, visit the University of Illinois Extension, U.S. Environmental Protection Agency, Region 5, and the USDA Web Soil Survey.
+For additional educational resources on dethatching, soil management, and turf health in Illinois, visit University of Illinois Extension, U.S. Environmental Protection Agency, Region 5, and the USDA Web Soil Survey.